 “Fate is not something you’re enslaved by.
 By overcoming it, your life and the whole world are able to move forward. […] Your battle [,your struggle,] is the Rukh’s guidance; it’s ‘fate’ itself.”
 (1.25 “Alibaba and Aladdin”)

 Aladdin tells Alibaba that, while many think their fate is determined by the physical, temporal, geographical, and biological conditions they were born into, they are incorrect to think this way (Acts 17:24-27).
 Aladdin says that everyone’s fate is actually the same since fate is the call upon every person’s life to overcome their respective conditions, to fight the good fight, and to live as characters worthy of the story they are in, who turn to face hardship and triumph (John 16:33).
-And even though trouble doesn’t grow up out of the dirt, no woman or man has ever had to search for it any more than heat need be told to rise or sparks to fly (Job 5:6-7).
-But, deliverance requires something from which you can be delivered (Job 5:8-27).
+Even though trouble doesn’t grow up out of the dirt, no woman or man has ever had to search for it any more than heat needs instruction to rise or sparks to fly (Job 5:6-7).
+And deliverance requires something from which you can be delivered (Job 5:8-27).